microsoft/Workshop-Interact-with-LLMs/Workshop instructions/02_Text_generation.md

 The resulting copy we have got from the previous step is already a good starting point, but it might be too long for a landing page.
 Let's try to get a shorter version of it.

-Text summarization is a well known capability of LLMs - it creates a short summary of a larger piece of text.
+Text summarization is a well known capability of Large Language Models (LLMs).
+It creates a short summary of a larger piece of text.
 Add tl;dr (for "too long; didn't read") to gain a summary of the copy generated in the previous step.
+Use the results you copied to your notepad.

 ```
 tl;dr
 <AI Generated Website Copy>
 ```

-Similarly, you can instruct your LLM to extract key information from a text.
+Similarly, you can instruct your LLM to extract key information from text.
 In our scenario, this is useful to get keywords for **SEO optimization**.
 Try the prompt below, by replacing `<AI Generated Copy Summary>` with the text generated in the previous step.

 ```
 Extract company name, categories of products and business unique values from the description below.